Cyber-preacher/Cyber-preacher/README.md

 - 👋 Hi, I’m @Cyber-preacher
-- 👀 I’m interested in  C#, Java, IPFS, merkle-CRDT
+- 👀 I’m interested in  C#, Java, Golang, Rust
-- 🌱 I’m currently learning golang
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Epoch-CRDT
+- 💞️ I’m looking to collaborate on Humanode
 - 📫 How to reach me - keybase